 From here, these cannabinoids may be altered further through decarboxylation.
 When a chemical compound decarboxylates, it loses a carbon atom along with two oxygen atoms and releases carbon dioxide, either by heat or prolonged overexposure to environmental stress.
 THCA and CBDA decarboxylate into tetrahydrocannabinol (THC) and cannabidiol (CBD), respectively, and must do so to exhibit their characteristic effects.
 This is considered a degradation process because it does not require enzymes and occurs after the plant is harvested.

 Trichomes in Concentrates

 Cannabis concentrates isolate and accumulate the plant’s desirable compounds from its trichome glands.
 The two modes of separating trichomes from the cannabis plant are physical separation and chemical extraction.

 Physical separation, also known as mechanical separation, involves breaking and removing trichomes from plant material via a physical action such as shaking or pressing.
-Think of it like shaking a citrus tree to remove the fruit.
+Think of it like shaking a fruit tree to release the ripe fruit.
 Dry sift or kief, for example, is made by shaking cured cannabis through a series of screens in specific sizes to ensure nothing but trichome glands make it into the final product.

-Chemical extractions, also known as solvent-based extractions, utilize a chemical solvent to dissolve the trichomes from the plant.
-Solvent-based extractions are the most efficient methods in the removal of trichomes from the cannabis plant and are the preferred method for the commercial cannabis industry.
+Chemical extraction, also known as solvent-based extraction, utilizes a chemical solvent to dissolve the trichomes from the plant.
+Solvent-based extraction is the most efficient method in the removal of trichomes from the cannabis plant and is the preferred method for the commercial cannabis industry.